Creative Icebreakers, Introductions, and Hellos for Teachers, Trainers, and Facilitators

 Allow five to ten minutes for setup, drawing, and posting designs on the wall.
 Depending on the size of the group, you may want to debrief in smaller groups.
 If possible, leave the designs posted throughout your training to encourage further introductions and discussions.

-- Narrow the scope of the tattoo design: what you do at work, an animal most like you, favorite song, favorite band, adjective that best describes you, etc.
+- Narrow the scope of the tattoo design: what you do at work, an animal most like you, favorite song, favorite band, the adjective that best describes you, etc.

 - Divide your group in two.
 For round one, assign one group the role of Tony and the other group the role of the customer.
 Each customer must find a Tony and tell him about the design they would like and why.
 Tony is to draw a design, asking questions as he or she goes.
 After the first set of designs is complete, the groups reverse roles.
 To encourage additional interaction, ask the customers to “shop around” and find another partner to work with.
 To debrief, let each Tony describe what he or she drew and for whom.